JB-J-Lee/MyWiFiApplication/README.md

     }
 ```

 In some cases, you may want to customize this specific ssid.
-When doing so, change the ssid and password.
+When doing so, change the `ssid` and `password`.
 For an example, see this sample's `SpecificWiFi` class.